mlr-org/mlr3torch/README.md

 [`torch`](https://torch.mlverse.org/).
 It allows to easily build, train and evaluate deep learning models in a few lines of codes, without needing to worry about low-level details.
-Off-the-shelf learners are readily available, but custom architectures can be defined by connection `PipeOpTorch` operators in an `mlr3pipelines::Graph`.
+Off-the-shelf learners are readily available, but custom architectures can be defined by connecting `PipeOpTorch` operators in an `mlr3pipelines::Graph`.

 Using predefined learners such as a simple multi layer perceptron (MLP)